xullnn/ls_pull_over_push/210/answers.md

 - the Number `0`
 - the Number `NaN`

-How will Javascript handle the situations that non-boolean values are used in a logical expression?
+How will Javascript handle the situations that when non-boolean values are used in a logical expression?
 For example `'' && 0`, or `6 || 7`?

 answer: